Bilpapster/stream-DaQ/docs/index.rst

         :link-type: doc
         :class-header: bg-light

-        Get the hang of what Stream DaQ is all about
+        Understand what Stream DaQ is all about

     .. grid-item-card:: 🚀 Quick Start
         :link: getting-started/quickstart